case547/intro-to-algorithms/i-foundations/2-getting-started/problems.md

 * That the elements in A' are the same as A.

-***b.*** State precisely a loop invariant for the for loop in lines 2–4, and prove that this loop invariant holds.
+***b.*** State precisely a loop invariant for the for loop in lines 2–4 (the **downto** loop), and prove that this loop invariant holds.
 Your proof should use the structure of the loop invariant proof presented in this chapter.

 * The loop in question maintains the following loop invariant: at the start of each iteration of the loop, the subarray A[j..n] is a permutation of the values that were in A[j..n] when the loop started, and the element A[j] is the smallest among them.
-* **Initialisation:** initially, j = n, so the subarray A[j..n] contains only one one element A[n], trivially the smallest element of the subarray, and thus the loop invariant holds
+* **Initialisation:** Initially, j = n, so the subarray A[j..n] contains only one one element A[n], trivially the smallest element of the subarray, and thus the loop invariant holds
-* **Maintainence:**
+* **Maintainence:** Every iteration of the loop, A[j] is compared to A[j-1], and is swapped if smaller.
+After each iteration, the length of subarray A[j..n] increases by one and A[j] is the smallest element within it.
+The elements in the subarray remain a permutation of the elements that were it at the start of the loop.
+* **Termination:** The loop terminates when j = i.
+As A[i] is the smallest element in A[i..n], and A[i..n] would consist of the same elements as at the start of the loop, the loop invariant is held.